piatra/kreator.js/README.md

 Assuming you have node.js installed

 ````
-  node index.js
+  $ node index.js
-  // now you can navigate to http://localhost:3000 to try it out
 ````

+Now you can navigate to http://localhost:3000 to try it out

 ## Features